What happened to AmTrust Direct?

-RateZip's Editors follow standards of editorial integrity.
-Our goal is to help you make informed financial decisions.
-Some products that we review may be offered by companies who also buy advertising from us.
+RateZip's editors follow standards of editorial integrity.
+Some products we review may be offered by companies that also advertise with us.
+Reviews reflect our editors' independent assessment.

 About